BernardaP/react-state-remote/readme.md

 ### You Do: Identify Components

-Look at this [deployed version of the application](http://react-counter.surge.sh/) and answer the following questions:
+Look at this [deployed version of the application](http://react-counter.surge.sh/) and use React Dev Tools to answer the following questions:

-- How many components does this application have?
 - What components is this application built of?
+- How do those components relate to one another?

 ### Components